 A Growing Market

-Flexible electronics and the display industry dominates this area, with displays rapidly transitioning from being on glass substrates, to rigid plastic, to ultimately being bendable.
-However, others market areas are also well represented e.g. healthcare, consumer electronics, aerospace and military.
+Flexible electronics and the display industry dominates in the field, with displays rapidly transitioning from being on glass substrates, to rigid plastic, to ultimately being bendable.
+However, other market areas, like healthcare, consumer electronics, aerospace and military are also well represented.

 The flexible and printed electronics technology has been in development for over 20 years and is still dominated by mature applications.
-We see a transition towards increased use of novel elements from the flexible electronics area.
-An example is hybrid electronics where conventional components are used on flexible substrates, and we expect this trend to accelerate and develop.
+However, today we see a transition towards increased use of novel elements from the field of flexible electronics.
+Hybrid electronics is a good example of conventional components being used on flexible substrates, and we expect this trend to accelerate and develop.

-Strong growth will happen because the technology offers components and processes fulfilling the market expectations for lower costs and improved performance.
-We satisfy the needs of cost effective manufacturing and the industry’s continuous search for new functionality.
+A strong growth in the market is expected because the technology offers components and processes fulfilling the demand for lower costs and improved performance.
+We satisfy the needs of cost-effective manufacturing and the industry’s continuous search for new functionality.

-Advantages of using materials made with the CondAlign alignment technology are again based on the versatility of the process.
+Advantages of using materials made with our alignment technology are based on the versatility of the process.

-With our technology you have the freedom to choose a bonding material that fulfills your requirement specifications.
-Another advantage is that the properties of the chosen material will be retained due to the low particle loading.
+With our technology you have the freedom to choose a bonding material that fulfills your specific requirements and specifications.
+Another advantage is the properties of the chosen material will be retained due to the low particle loading.
 Together with the fact that a pitch down to 10µm and below can be achieved, this provides a very powerful advantage over other bonding techniques and materials.

-One exciting opportunity for CondAlign’s films are as a substrate, or VIAs, for printing of conductive ink circuits and attaching electrical components.
-By combining patterns of conductive ink and insulating material, it’s possible to build a complete electronic design with several layers and components.
+One exciting application of CondAlign’s films is to create a substrate with embedded VIAs, for printing of conductive ink circuits and then bond electrical components to it.
+By combining patterns of conductive ink and insulating material, it is possible to build a complete electronic design with several layers and components.

 This process can be an alternative in prototyping work as well as volume production.
-Using our films as a flexible substrate as described here has the advantage that it will effectively remove multiple steps of the current process, enabling reduction in time and cost for PCBs, copper plating, etching materials and soldering.
+Using our film as a flexible substrate will effectively remove multiple steps in the current manufacturing process, enabling reduction in time and cost for PCBs, copper plating, etching materials and soldering.

-For emerging applications, the traditional anisotropic conductive films may not be suitable with regards to cure speed and the compatibility with non-noble metallization.
+For emerging applications, the traditional ACFs may not be suitable with regards to cure speed and the compatibility with non-noble metallization.
 There is also a push for curing temperature to drop from 170ºC to 120ºC to allow for plastic substrates.
-This is not an issue for our materials, as no heat is required for the bonding process.
+By choosing our materials you eliminate these issues, as no heat is required for the bonding process.

 With our current pitch down to at least 10µm, we can achieve bonding of fine structures and small components, also on large areas.
 This can open for new ways to design and assemble miniaturized products where neither soldering nor traditional ACF are applicable.